-Jesus Christ = The Truth
+Jesus the Messiah = The Way, The Truth and The Life!

 "Read your Bible consistently, diligently and frequently, or you will be deceived"

-Why Should You Study The Bible
+Why Should You Study The Bible?

-*Who God is.
+• Who God is.

-*What He has done for you.
+• What He has done for you.

-*What He still does for you.
+• What He still does for you.

-*What He has for you.
+• What He has for you.

-*What you should do and how you should live your life to receive all that He has for you.
+• What you should do and how you should live your life to receive all that He has for you.

-*How to receive healing, deliverance, well-being, and Eternal Life.
+• How to receive healing, deliverance, well-being, and Eternal Life.

 Where To Start Reading The Bible